Submit Article

 What Was the Outcome?

-• A complete list of all securities/guarantees realized or exercised by Deutsche Bank in connection with the loan granted to Asminco
+• A comprehensive list of all securities and guarantees realized or exercised by the Bank in relation to the US$100 million loan to Asminco.

-• The amount realized from the exercise of the security/guarantee
+• The exact amounts realized from each sale or exercise of guarantee.

-• The identity of the purchaser of the pledged shares
+• The identity of the purchasers of the pledged shares.

 Why Does This Case Matter?